MatinEsmaeili00/MultiplayerRacingGames-Plugins/GameMapSystem/README.md

 >> - It is better to **center the icon** within its **canvas panel top left corner** inside the widget editor
 >> - This aligns the icon’s center with the actual 3D player location on the map

+### 🧩 Overhead Image Capture (Map Basic Texture)

+The system includes a **capture tool** that automatically aligns scene captures to the area covered by the minimap’s 3D volume.
+It gives you a quick top-down texture — perfect when you're frequently changing or updating your map.

+- You can choose the **texture compression format** from a dropdown menu before capturing
+- You can either **use a custom path** to save the captured texture, or let the tool automatically save it in a default folder inside the plugin

+> [!NOTE]
+> You can always change the texture’s compression settings later in Unreal’s **Texture Editor** — the tool just gives you **quick access** upfront

 ### 🗺️ Dynamic Mini-Map System
 Supports: